 When you arrive in Denmark, you need a CPR number, a health insurance card and a tax number.

 Citizens from Finland, Iceland, Norway and Sweden may enter Denmark without any restriction to reside, study or work.
-You do neither need a residence permit nor a registration certificate.
+You do neither need a residence permit nor an EU residence document.
 But you must register your address the Civil Registration System (Danish: Folkeregister) and get a Civil Registration number (CPR-number), health insurance card and a tax card.

 All the authorities you typically need to contact are represented at International Citizen Service.
 So in most cases, you’ll only need to visit an ICS office in Copenhagen, Aarhus Odense or Aalborg to take care of paperwork and find answers to your questions.
 Otherwise, you have to contact the individual authorities.

 As a Nordic citizen, you are obligated to register in the Civil Registration System (CPR) if you want to reside in Denmark for more than six months.
 If you expect to reside in Denmark for more than three months, you can still be registered in the CPR.

 When you arrive, contact International Citizen Service or your citizen service centre (Borgerservice) at your local municipality.
 Remember to bring along:

 - Proof of address in Denmark (rental agreement, letter from landlord) and its copy

 - Original marriage certificate and its copy if you are married (The marriage certificate and its copy are necessary, even if your partner is not accompanying you.)

 - Divorce/death certificate if you are a widow(er).